TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-recover-blob-softdelete-enabled-nodeltime.md

 ﻿<properties
-pageTitle="Storage Blob is recoverable with Soft Delete" description="Deleted Storage Blob is recoverable with Soft Delete" infoBubbleText="See details on the right" service="microsoft.storage" resource="storage"
+pageTitle="Deleted blob is recoverable with Soft Delete" description="Deleted blob is recoverable with Soft Delete" infoBubbleText="See details on the right" service="microsoft.storage" resource="storage"